prototype74/HyperUBot/README.md

 ## Special thanks

-- [prototype74](https://github.com/prototype74), for his direct and indirect work on this project.
+- [prototype74](https://github.com/prototype74), for his direct and indirect work on this project, algorithms and problem-solving capabilities.
 - [KebapciEBY](https://github.com/KebapciEBY), for both the German and Turkish translations, and for the support and ideas he gave during development.

 ## Report a bug